mesosphere/kubernetes-mesos/TUNING.md

 # Tuning

 There are more settings which can be customized to adapt k8sm's behaviour to you environment.
 Be warned though that some them are pretty low-level and one has to know the inner workings of k8sm to find sensible values.
-Moreover, these setting may change or even disappear from version to version without further notice.
+Moreover, these settings may change or even disappear from version to version without further notice.

 ## Scheduler Configuration